djndl1/CSNotes/os/concepts/processes_threads.md

 Signals are hard to handle in multithreading as they are not designed for this.
 Some signals are logically thread-specific while others have semantics unrelated to threading.

-# IPC
+# IPC & Synchronization

-Two main issues:
+Main issues:

 1. how to pass information to another process/thread